 Become a Volunteer

 The work of Citizens Advice North East Derbyshire would not be possible without our volunteers.
-Nationally, ninety per cent of CAB workers are volunteers.
+Nationally, ninety per cent of CA workers are volunteers.
 There are many ways to get involved.
-You could train to be an adviser, help streamline the office admin systems, or sit on the management committee and help with fundraising, publicity or our social policy work, and we will cover your travel expenses!
+You could train to be an adviser, help with social media, become a trustee or help with our social policy work, and we will cover your travel expenses!

 All our volunteer advisers are fully trained.
-You do not need to have any particular qualification or experience, but the following abilities:
+You do not need to have any particular qualification or experience, but the following abilities are essential:

 a good listener and open minded

 able to work with clients to achieve results

 do basic maths